-Candle Burning Tips
+Candle Burning Tips/Trouble-shooting

 • Wooden wick flame low: Make sure you didn't trim the wick too much.
 If you over-trimmed, pouring out some wax may help or pulling the wick up slightly with pliers can help as well.

-• Flame is getting higher as my candle burns: Your candle will burn "hotter" as it gets lower.
+• Flame is getting higher as my candle burns lower: Your candle will burn "hotter" as it gets lower.
 If you reach a full melt pool, you can blow the candle out.
 If you want to continue burning because it is within 4 hours, then blow out the candle and trim the wick a little more; then re-light. *don't burn for more than 4 hours.

-• I have some wax on the sides: Your coconut wax candle will burn differently and part of this is having some wax on the sides.
-I have formulated the candles to reach a full melt pool or close to one.
-You may have some wax on the sides and this will catch up as the candle burns lower.
-Continue to burn for full melt pools, no more than 4 hours.
+• I have some wax on the sides: Your coconut wax candle will burn differently than soy wax or paraffin wax.
+You may have some wax on the sides and this will melt off as the candle burns lower.
+Continue to burn for full melt pools, but no more than 4 hours.

 • Wood products: You will have some wax left on the bottom, stop burning at 1/2 inch (top of wick clip).
 Save the metal wick clips if you plan to refill

-Hey! make sure to refill...okay!
+Hey! make sure to REFILL..okay!